 “Let me share with you one of my all-time favorite quotes.
 Michael Jordan (yes, that Michael Jordan) once said, “Some people want it to happen.
 Some wish it would happen.
 Others make it happen.”

 4 – How to Invest in Real Estate: The Ultimate Beginner’s Guide to Getting Started | By Brandon Turner and Joshua Dorkin

 Written by Brandon Turner and Joshua Dorkin, How to Invest in Real Estate: The Ultimate Beginner’s Guide to Getting Started is just that a practical, insightful, and deliverable guide for the beginner to obtain the concepts and principles of real estate investing.
-If there was one book that is recommended for a true beginner to go from a complete beginner to an intermediate level it would be this one.
+If there was one book that is recommended for a true beginner to go from a complete beginner to an intermediate level, it would be this one.

-Why real estate investing in the first place?
+Why is real estate investing in the first place?
 The authors write, “people invest in real estate because they want to build wealth.”
-The authors demonstrate that in their opinion that real estate investing is the best investment tool to build wealth through passive income.
+The authors demonstrate that, in their opinion that real estate investing is the best investment tool to build wealth through passive income.
 They further discuss why they believe it is the best way to build wealth.

 This book is full of advice on how to get started, what needs to be done, and what direction you need to take.
 Turner and Dorkin develop a feeling that you can do this, that is, invest in real estate.